Pet Insurance Comparison

 - Opt for a higher excess, particularly when your cat or dog is young and healthy

-- Consider accident-only pet insurance if you’re unable to afford more comprehensive cover.
+- Consider accident-only pet insurance if you’re unable to afford more comprehensive coverage.
 Accident-only policies are less appropriate when your cat or dog is older and more prone to illness, but may be suitable for young, healthy pets.

 “With research suggesting a dog can cost its owner as much as £30,000 during the course of its lifetime, it should come as no surprise that a pet’s veterinary bills have the potential to be quite sizable if the animal suffers an accident or is diagnosed with an illness.
 Pets don’t have the NHS to fall back on, of course, so a good pet insurance policy really is the best way to protect your furry friend… and safeguard your finances.” – Greg Wilson, Founder of Quotezone.co.uk.